> Programs > Character

 Our shared Honor Code represents the highest possible expression of shared values among all members of the Sonoran Schools community.

-I pledge to hold my peers and myself responsible for our performance, as individuals and as a
+I pledge to hold my peers and myself responsible for our performance, as individuals and as a school/organization.

-Code of Honour
+Code of Honor

-I pledge that my actions towards others will be civil and respectful, and to employ empathy in
+I pledge that my actions towards others will be civil and respectful, and to employ empathy in my interactions with others.

-Code of Honour
+Code of Honor

 I pledge to respect the learning process and employ academic honesty.

-Code of Honour
+Code of Honor

 I trust in others to act with honesty.
-When I become aware of a violation of the Honor Code, I
+When I become aware of a violation of the Honor Code, I pledge to take action towards resolution, and expect my peers to do likewise.

-Code of Honour
+Code of Honor

 All Sonoran Schools use a Positive Behavior Interventions and Supports (PBIS) framework.
 Staff at each campus have worked closely together to develop the principles of PBIS that fit the goals and culture of their school.